NonsenseCapital/docs/README.md

 # Shitpost Capital :poop:

+*A proof of concept DAO, to facilitate experimentation in the fields of governance and on-chain coordination between untrusted parties*

 Shitpost Capital is a "proof of concept" decentralized fund based on [Harbour](https://www.harbourproject.io/), [Melon](https://melonport.com/) and [Aragon](https://aragon.one/).
 The goal is to display how various ethereum-based protocols can be combined to build dynamic and fully functional projects.

 ## Origin